AppGharage/Curriculum/docs/backend/README.md

 ## Pick a Project
 ::: tip
 Pick a project of your choice.
 Build this using all what you have learnt from above and share for feedback.
 Do well to host this project on GitHub or any cloud storage.
+It should have Login, Registration and CRUD.
 :::

 ## No-SQL Databases
 ::: tip
-Coming soon
+NoSQL encompasses a wide variety of different database technologies that were developed in response to the demands presented in building modern applications.
+Read and understand  these databases and their importance.
+Then learn how to use any of them based on what you want to do.
 :::